valkey-io/valkey-doc/docs/management/optimization/memory-optimization.md

 If you want to know more about this, read the next section.

-## Using hashes to abstract a very memory-efficient plain key-value store on top of Redis
+## Using hashes to abstract a very memory-efficient plain key-value store on top of Valkey

 I understand the title of this section is a bit scary, but I'm going to explain in detail what this is about.

-Basically it is possible to model a plain key-value store using Redis where values can just be just strings, which is not just more memory efficient than Redis plain keys but also much more memory efficient than memcached.
+Basically it is possible to model a plain key-value store using Valkey where values can just be just strings, which is not just more memory efficient than Valkey plain keys but also much more memory efficient than memcached.

 Let's start with some facts: a few keys use a lot more memory than a single key containing a hash with a few fields.
 How is this possible?
 We use a trick.